quartx-software/quartx-blog/content/code/efk_stack/index.md

 docker run --log-driver=fluentd --log-opt tag="docker.{.ID}}" ubuntu echo 'Hello Fluentd!'
 ```

-This should not be visible in the Kibana Dashboard.
+This should now be visible in the Kibana Dashboard.